saaqi/car-mechanic-shop/README.md

 ## License

 This template is licensed under the MIT License.
 You are free to use, modify, and distribute this template for personal or commercial purposes as long as you include the original license in your distribution.

-## Description

-This HTML 5 template is designed specifically for car mechanic shops who want to create an online presence that reflects their professionalism.
-The template is fully responsive and animated so that it looks great on all devices.
-It features responsive navigation which adapts to different screen sizes making it easy for users to navigate your website on any device.
-The introduction section includes a call us button which makes it easy for users to contact you directly from your website.
-The list of services includes a counter which shows how many services have been done so far.